PROTECTION

 5. We are sealed with the Spirit.

 Ephesians 1:13 "In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise."
 This is a seal of approval.
 Furthermore, it is a seal of a finished work.
-When a document has a seal placed upon it, it become legal or finalized.
+When a document has a seal placed upon it, it becomes legal or finalized.

-6. We are born of incorruptible seed.
+7. We are born of incorruptible seed.

 I Peter 1:23 "Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever."
 Even if one sins in the soul (thinks wrong thoughts, does something wrong, or gets angry when he shouldn't) this will not corrupt the spirit of the Believer.
 Furthermore, this incorruptible seed LIVES and ABIDES within the Believer forever.